 How to work with bitmaps (.png, .jpg, .bmp etc.) in VIGO6

 NB!
-It is not enough just opening the bitmap file in a vector graphics editor such as Inkscape, and saving it as an “.svg” file.
+It is not enough to open the bitmap file in a vector graphics editor such as Inkscape, and save it as an “.svg” file.
 By doing this, you will still get a non-convertable source for the COPP Converter, as the file is not a vector graphics drawing, but still just a bitmap in disguise.

 Let’s start converting a simple png file: